dmitry-viskov/pylti1.3/README.rst

     except LtiException:
         log.error('Launch validation failed')

-Now we know the launch is valid we can find out more information about the launch.
+Now that we know the launch is valid, we can find out more information about the launch.

-Check if we have a resource launch or a deep linking launch:
+To check if we have a resource launch or a deep linking launch:

 .. code-block:: python